robertoestivill/ytsclient/README.md

 Installation
 --
-This library is build with [Maven][3].
+This library is built with [Maven][3].
 Gradle support will come later on.

 ```sh
 git clone https://github.com/robertoestivill/yts-client.git yts-client
 cd yts-client
 mvn clean install
 ```

-Once you have built it, you can reference it from your Maven project with the following dependency details
+Once you have built it and install it to your local repository, you can reference it from your Maven project with the following dependency details

 ```xml
 <dependency>
   <groupId>com.robertin</groupId>